pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 *'We know it can be tough for facilitators to engage their team.
 Would you be interested in a facilitation support service?'*

-* There are [other services](https://docs.google.com/document/d/1pwyp0yCfqv3y0TSvSW3wSxTJ79MA4IkoD3C-b2twk78/edit?usp=sharing) we can offer through our Loomio Associates Network:
+* There are [other services](https://docs.google.com/document/d/1pwyp0yCfqv3y0TSvSW3wSxTJ79MA4IkoD3C-b2twk78/edit?usp=sharing) we can offer through our Diehard.Fund Associates Network:

     * **Set up my group**